Saran-Akshintala/autocontent-pro/README.md

 4. Push to the branch: `git push origin feature/amazing-feature`
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For support and questions:
-- Create an issue in this repository
-- Check the documentation in each app's README
-- Review the Nx documentation: https://nx.dev

 ---

-Built with ❤️ using Nx, NestJS, Angular, and Node.js
+**Built with ❤️ using Nx, NestJS, Angular, and Node.js**

+*AutoContent Pro - Next-generation social media automation platform*